primordialstew/introduction-to-sqlalchemy-2013/handout/_sources/relational.txt

 A table can be created with :term:`constraints`, which place rules on what specific data values can be present in the table.
-One of the the most common constraints is the :term:`primary key constraint`, which enforces that every row of the table must have a uniquely identifying value, consisting of one or more columns, where the values can additionally not be NULL.
+One of the most common constraints is the :term:`primary key constraint`, which enforces that every row of the table must have a uniquely identifying value, consisting of one or more columns, where the values can additionally not be NULL.
 A primary key that uses more than one column to produce